alvarogarcia7/blog_source/source/_posts/2015-06-23-brown-bag-session-refactoring-legacy-code.markdown

 done;
 ````

 that saves the process and the progress, without disturbing the attendees.
+This allows you to follow the progress without any distraction.
 This idea was taken from a similar one from  [Xavi Gost][xav1uzz] [^1]

+This same idea was also cited by someone else, if I recall correctly by Sandro Mancuso, saying that it would be a good idea to have a background git repository while working.
+IntelliJ IDEA already does something similar (and saves the events, e.g., when the tests are run, either red or green)

 [xav1uzz]: http://twitter.com/@xav1uzz
 [repo-spike]: https://github.com/alvarogarcia7/trivia-kata-spike